 Here are some other noteworthy differences between FSAs and HSAs:

-- FSAs are employer-sponsored plans, and HSAs are owned by you.
-Therefore, when you change employers, you can take the HSA with you, but any funds contributed to your FSA generally must be spent.
+- FSAs are typically employer-sponsored plans, while HSAs are owned by you.
+When switching employers, you can take your HSA with you, whereas funds contributed to an FSA often cannot be carried over.

-- You can open an HSA even if it isn’t offered by your employer.
-You’re allowed to contribute to an HSA as long as you have an HSA-eligible health insurance policy.
+- You can open an HSA independently, even if it's not offered by your employer, as long as you have an HSA-eligible health insurance policy.

-- You can change your regular contribution amounts to your HSA at any time throughout the year.
-FSA contributions are set at the beginning of the plan year and cannot be altered except in cases of a qualifying event.
+- Adjusting your regular contribution amounts to your HSA is flexible and can be done at any time during the year, while FSA contributions are typically set at the beginning of the plan year and can only be altered in cases of qualifying events.

-- With HSAs you have an unlimited amount of time to reimburse yourself.
-You can withdraw the money for eligible expenses at any time.
-With FSAs, you must submit receipts by a deadline in order to substantiate the expenses as eligible per IRS requirements.
+- HSAs also provide unlimited time for reimbursement.
+You can withdraw HSA funds for eligible expenses at any time.
+In contrast, FSAs often require you to submit receipts by a specific deadline to substantiate the expenses as eligible per IRS requirements.

 If you are interested in more information, check out these links: